nervosnetwork/fiber-website/src/pages/docs/getting-started/testnet-nodes.md

    { "jsonrpc": "2.0", "result": null, "id": 9 }
    ```

-   You can see on the CKB explorer that nodeA’s address received a new transaction of +496.99699462 CKB.
+   You can see on the CKB Explorer that nodeA’s address received a new transaction of +496.99699462 CKB.
-   This indicates that multiple off-chain CKB transfers through Fiber nodes are eventually settled on-chain upon channel closure via the shutdown_channel request.
+   This indicates that multiple off-chain CKB transfers through Fiber nodes are eventually settled on-chain upon channel closure via the `shutdown_channel` request.

-## Establishing a UDT Channel with Public Node 1
+## Establishing a UDT Channel with Public Node1

 1. Establish a network connection between nodeA and node1

 2. Establish a channel with 20 RUSD: nodeA (20 RUSD) ⟺ node1 (0)

-   _Node1 has auto_accept_amount for RUSD set to 20 RUSD, so please input 20 RUSD or more as the funding_amount._
+   Node1 has `auto_accept_amount` for RUSD set to 20 RUSD, so please input 20 RUSD or more as the `funding_amount`.

    ```bash
    curl -s --location 'http://127.0.0.1:8227' --header 'Content-Type: application/json' --data '{